Want help with troubleshooting your wind turbine system?

 Is sufficient wind blowing to charge?

-Usually when the blades of a Rutland become a blur the voltage has been reached to start charging the battery.
+Usually when the blades of a Rutland become a blur the voltage, which rises with the turbine revolutions, has been reached to start charging the battery.

 Check the system components are Voltage compatible

-The wind generator and battery voltages should be the same.
+The wind generator and nominal battery voltage should be the same.
 Do not connect 24V turbines to 12V batteries and vice versa, performance and normal operation are severely affected if components are incompatible.

 Our regulators are usually self setting to the battery voltage, for this reason it is essential that the battery is the first live connection.
+In practice this means that turbines should be restrained and solar panels covered until the regulator is connected to a battery to avoid a false setting.
 Never connect a running turbine or exposed solar panel to a controller, damage will occur!

 To check the turbine voltage rating